You can use Ion to create content that can be embedded into external websites, outside your console.

-To get started, you may find it helpful to check out the Quick Starts with the word "embed" in the title.
+To get started, you may find it helpful to check out the Quick Starts with the word "Embed" in the title.
 You will find these experiences across many Quick Start Cloud categories.
-These experiences were developed specifically to be embedded into external sites and are a great place to begin building out content that you plan to embed on a site outside of your ion console.
+These experiences were developed specifically to be embedded into external sites and are a great place to begin building out content that you plan to embed on a third party site.

 Styling and Tracking Scripts

 When copying the embed code from the URL Management Screen, you will see a checkbox that, when checked, will generate another version of the embed code that will automatically pull any Query String Parameters passed into the parent site into the embedded Ion site as well.
 This can be helpful for tracking purposes for any scripts or integrations set up within your Ion experience that rely on data being passed in on the query string.